Constitution Day (India): Celebrations

-Constitution Day is not a public holiday.
-Various departments of the Government of India celebrated the first Constitution day.
-As per the Department of Education and Literacy, the preamble of the constitution was read in all schools by all students.
-In addition, there were quiz and essay competitions both online and offline on the subject of the constitution of India.
-There was a lecture on salient features of the constitution in each school.
+Constitution Day is not just a public holiday.
+Various departments of the Government of India celebrated the first Constitution Day.
+As per the Department of Education and Literacy, the preamble of the Constitution was read in all schools by all students.
+In addition, there were quiz and essay competitions, both online and offline, on the subject of the constitution of India.
+There was a lecture on salient features of the Constitution in each school.
 The Department of Higher Education requested various universities to arrange mock parliamentary debates in colleges, and the University Grants Commission (UGC) arranged an all-India quiz competition at Ambedkar University, Lucknow, where quiz winners of all states participated.

 The Ministry of External Affairs directed all overseas Indian schools to celebrate 26 November as Constitution Day and directed embassies to translate the constitution into the local language of that nation and distribute it to various academies, libraries and faculties of Indology.
 The work of translating the Indian constitution into Arabic has been completed.
 Department of Sport arranged symbolic run named "Run for Equality".
 There was also a special session of Indian parliament on 26 November 2015 to give tribute to the constitution and Ambedkar.
 The Parliament House complex was also illuminated on this occasion.

 Students of Andhra University participated in the 'Run for Ambedkar' rally to mark the occasion of the 70th Constitution Day, on Beach Road in Visakhapatnam on 27 November 2019.

 In 2023 celebration of the Constitution Day, the Government of Manipur under the leadership of Nongthombam Biren Singh, the then Chief Minister of Manipur, officially issued the bilingual edition of the Constitution of India, in the Meetei Mayek (traditional Meitei writing system) in Meitei language (officially called Manipuri) and English, in the Cabinet Hall of the Chief Minister Secretariat in Imphal, having the contents up to the 105th Amendment of the Constitution, becoming the publication of the first time of its kind in its history.
 It was made to be accessible to everyone in all the educational institutions, government offices, and public libraries across the state of Manipur.